 A generator’s “runtime” is primarily determined by the available amount of fuel.
 Generators are notorious for poor quality power.

-The Hub provides clean perfect power regardless of input.
-It is often used in conjunction with a generator to correct the power quality issues inherent in generators.
+The Hub used in conjunction with a generator will correct the power quality issues inherent in generators.

 A solar panel works by using the light energy from the sun (photons) to produce electricity by releasing electrons from the materials that are in a solar panel.
 The sun on a cloudless day, at the equator, puts about 1 kW of energy per square meter on the earth.
 The typical solar panel is about 20% efficient, which translates into about 200 Watts per square meter under ideal conditions.